tunderdomb/stylist/README.md

 Stylist also keeps existing sheets, so if you define a new class in a html, the selector will be appended.
 This way, you can continuously write selectors and have them generated in stylsheets.

+## Options

+### options.ignore

+Type: `String` | `Array`˙

+This string, or array of strings should be a set of globbing patterns.
+Selectors in matched files will be ignored, and won't be part of the output.

+### options.style

+Type: `String`

+Values: `"less"`, `"styl"`, `"sass"`

+Basically the format of the output.
+You can also select a preprocessor flavor by setting the `ext` expanded options on the target.
+Stylist will figure it out from there.

 ## Install

     npm install stylist --save-dev